sbarguil/test-template/template.md

 ### 1.1 Purpose

 This document outlines the high-level design for the networking infrastructure of [briefly describe the system/application].
 It serves as a blueprint for the implementation and provides a common understanding of the network architecture.
+Edit.

 ### 1.2 Scope